Duffy1001/ocr-cam/README.md

 The compiled package is written to `dist/`.

-For local development in another project, you can use `npm link`:
+For local development in another project:

 ```bash
 # In ocr-cam